Canon EF Lens to Sony E Mount T CINE Speed Booster ULTRA 0.71x

 |Features and benefits

-- Advanced 5-element/4-group optical design incorporating ultra-high index tantalum-based optical glass by Caldwell Photographic in the USA (patent pending).
+- Advanced 5-element/4-group optical design incorporating ultra-high index tantalum-based optical glass by Caldwell Photographic in the USA (patent granted).

-- New positive-lock EF lens mount.
-(Patent pending).
+- New positive-lock EF lens mount. (patent granted).

 - Store EXIF data (lens name, focal length and maximum/minimum aperture) for up to 2 manual lenses in the adapter.